Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Eternal King on an Eternal Throne
 At 21st level, when you die, an older and more regal version of yourself steps from the mists of time to take your place.
 This version of you from a possible future, and is a separate creature that appears within 5ft of you.
 This version of yourself then either absorbs your present self or allows your present self to absorb it.
 Regardless of the process, you instantly regain all hit points and can immediately take a turn.
 You can use this feature once per session.

+Additionally, your every movement conveys your royal majesty.
+When you hit a creature with an attack roll, the creature must make a Wisdom saving throw against your spell save DC (or 8 + your Wisdom modifier + your proficiency bonus if you do no thave a spell save DC) or become frightened for one minute.
+While frightened in this way, a creature must take the Dash action on its turn and use its movement to move away from you.
+At the end of each of its turns, a creature frightened in this way can repeat this saving throw, ending the effect on a successful saving throw.

 ### Shuffling of the Court
 At 22nd level, you can use your reaction to teleport a number of creatures you can see equal to your Charisma modifier up to 60 feet to unoccupied locations you can see in response to one of the teleported creatures being forced to make a saving throw or being targeted by a spell or attack roll.
 If this would place them outside the range of the attack or effect that forced the saving throw, they are unaffected by it.
 You can use this feature once before you must roll initiative again to use the feature again.